aaronicsubstances/bridge-arithmetic/README.md

   - use of a simplified Roman numeral system devised by Prof N. J. Wildberger.
 So I stands for one, X for ten, C for hundred, and M for thousand.
 In canonical form, the symbols are listed in decreasing order of value, and each symbol occurs less than 10 times.
     - E.g. I for 1, XI for 11, XXXXIIIII for 45, XXXXX for 50, CII for 102, MXXXXIII for 1043
+    - NB: use of this system may require circling times symbol of multiplication.
   - use of a simplified Hindu-Arabic numeral system inspired by Aharoni's "The Story of King Krishna", in which a number is represented by a list of combinations of a Hindu-Arabic numeral, followed by the same characters used in the simplified Roman numeral system above, but with I replaced with i.
 In canonical form, the symbols are listed in decreasing order of value, and the Hindu-Arabic numeral in a combination is less than 10.
     - E.g. 1i for 1, 1X 1i for 11, 4X 5i for 45, 5X for 50, 1C 2i for 102, 1M 4X 3i for 1043